Battle of Georgia Landing: Aftermath

 On October 28, Mouton's force withdrew to Thibodaux where they burned the railroad depot, bridges, sugar, and other supplies before abandoning the place.
 Weitzel's troops arrived at Thibodaux later that day.
 Mouton received news about Thomas' column and the naval expedition.
-Mouton loaded his soldiers aboard a train that took them to Brashear City.
+Mouton loaded his soldiers aboard a train that took them to Brashear City (now Morgan City).
 During the battle on October 27, Mouton ordered Colonel T. E. Vick at Des Allemands to abandon the place and join him with 500 men from the Lafourche Militia and 300 men detached from the 33rd Louisiana.
 Through a miscommunication, a railroad train that was supposed to transport the soldiers, failed to do so, and the men were forced to march.
 Vick's men, many of whom were conscripts, straggled badly and numbers were captured by Union troops.
 Vick only brought in 82 men, who boarded a train at Terrebonne Station.

 At dusk on November 1, the gunboats USS Calhoun, USS Diana, USS Estrella, and USS Kinsman appeared in Berwick Bay.
 The Confederate gunboat CSS J. A. Cotton and the steamers Hart and Launch No. 1 successfully withdrew up Bayou Teche.
 A third steamer, the Seger was deliberately grounded by its master, allowing it to be seized by the Federal gunboats.
 Mouton abandoned Brashear City and took a defensive position on the Teche near its junction with the Atchafalaya River.
 Some plantation owners took a pro-Union oath and were allowed to remain in the Lafourche district as long as they paid their former slaves a wage.
 Other terrified residents fled the district, trying to take their Black slaves with them, though large numbers of slaves ran away to Union-held areas.